(This was conceptualised in 2014 in a country where there was established EWARS in place)

 - Prioritize the interventions

-- Application of epidemic threshold to confirm emergence of outbreak and to put control measures accordingly.
+- Use of epidemic threshold to confirm the emergence of an outbreak and to put control measures accordingly.

 - Laboratory Diagnosis for emergencies

-- In absence of emergencies, simulate them with two scenarios
+- In the absence of emergencies, simulate them with two scenarios

 - First: without disruption of existing EWARS and